bfetler/accelr8/README.markdown

 * An accelerator may post information about their program.

-* A user is an accelerator applicant and usually one of the founders.
+* A user is an accelerator applicant, and usually one of the founders.
-  * A user fills out an interactive questionnaire using <em>jQuery</em>.
-It includes a short video.
+  * A user fills out an interactive questionnaire that uses <em>jQuery</em>.
+It may include a short video.
-  * A user may select which accelerator programs to apply to.
+  * A user may then select which accelerator programs to apply to.
 <br/>
 * Applications are emailed to accelerators using <em>SendGrid</em>.
 A copy of the questionnaire is also emailed to the user.